bitcoin/bitcoin/doc/build-osx.md

 * Tested on OS X 10.8 through 10.12 on 64-bit Intel processors only.

 * Building with downloaded Qt binaries is not officially supported.
-See the notes in [#7714](https://github.com/RavenProject/Ravencoin/issues/7714)